Greg Hren is a Boston based commercial photographer who specializes in location photography.

 Drifting slightly away from the arts, Greg set off to attend the University of Maine at Orono, where he joined the US Army ROTC program.
 Although he was fascinated by the industrial side of the military, Greg kept gravitating toward the arts, eventually leaving UMO and the ARMY to finish up his college years at Emerson College in Boston where he studied Film.

-It has been with photography that Greg has finally collided of all his interests into a true passion.
-Greg’s ability to marry person ability with an inherent understanding of broad topics ranging from sociology, to science, to industry, to aviation, to medicine allow his images to fully realize his clients needs.
+It has been with photography that Greg has finally combined of all his interests into a true passion.
+Greg’s ability to marry personability with an inherent understanding of broad topics ranging from sociology, to science, to industry, to aviation, to medicine allow his images to fully realize a clients needs.
 It is this simple realization that has been his recipe for success.

 Greg has been very lucky in his life to have crossed paths with several mentors who have directly influenced both his art, and his sense of style and creativity.
 Among these names are the nature photographer and master printer Sky Thaxter, the great outdoor industrial photographer Russ Schleipman, and award winning Annual Report photographer Michael Weymouth of Weymouth Design.